Things You'll Need:

 Step 6

-Burn incense on the ofrendas for purification and to guide the spirits to your home for Day of the Dead.
+Burn incense on the altar for purification and to guide the spirits to your home for Day of the Dead.
 Copal, a resin derived from a tree native to Mexico, is the traditional incense used.

 Step 7